Sesdear/DjOnan2/README.md

 # DjOnan2

-This discord can include music from youtube and is designed in a great party V0.2
+This discord can include music from youtube, files, yandex.music and is designed in a great party V0.3
 Command list:

 _-Music